Table of Contents

 10. Eclampsia / Milk Fever

-This is a dangerous condition that only effects nursing mothers of puppies, due to a sudden drop in blood calcium levels that causes heavy or hard breathing and panting in the mother dog, as well as tremors, weakness and/or an inability to walk or stand.
-If these symptoms appear is a dog that is nursing, call your vet right away.
+This is a dangerous condition that only affects nursing mothers of puppies due to a sudden drop in blood calcium levels that causes heavy or hard breathing.

-Some vets will make house calls, and in this situation, it would be best to have a licensed vet come to your home (or to wherever the mother dog is), due to the fact that taking the mother dog away from her puppies would likely cause her even more stress, and worsen her heavy breathing.
+Some vets will make house calls, and it would be best to have a licensed vet come to your home in this situation.

 11. Excess Weight

 Obesity is a serious and potentially life-threatening problem in dogs.